tytydraco/yessleep/out/I_was_working_the_closing_shift_at_the_video_rental_store.md

 The gunshots were deafening in the enclosed space.
 Michael’s body jerked, his grip on my throat relaxed, and the knife clattered to the floor.
 He took a step back, his face an expression of shock and confusion, released his grip on my throat, and slumped to the floor hard.
 I began coughing uncontrollably, desperately trying to find air to breathe.

 I looked up to the light coming from across the room.
-Lara stood in the front doorway, in her work scrubs, her purse on her shoulder, both hands holding her late father’s revolver – the one she always kept nearby for personal protection.
+Lara stood in the front doorway, in her work scrubs, her purse on her shoulder, both hands holding her late grandfather’s revolver – the one she always kept nearby for personal protection.
 I never thought I’d ever see her have to use it.

 I could see the smoke curling from the barrel and her hands were shaking, the gun wavering in her grip.